Case Study: 23andMe Helps Influencers Discover Their Heritage

 - Influencers - Diverse micro-influencers and macro-influencers across various niches

-Many of the sponsored influencers follow a similar narrative pattern in their content:
+Many of the sponsored influencers in this case study follow a similar narrative pattern in their content:

 - They don’t know much about their ancestry, except what they’ve heard from family

 - They receive an ancestry kit from 23andMe